Gov. Kristi Noem silent on possible appeal to ethics board

 In that April motion to the board, Noem's attorneys also said she could counter the accusations against her.
 Her campaign spokesman, Ian Fury, on Friday referred a reporter to an August statement that branded the board's action as “illegal.”

-But declining to fight the evidence in a contested case hearing would all the board's "action" against her while potentially avoiding further public scrutiny.
+But declining to fight the evidence in a contested case hearing would allow the board's "action" against her while potentially avoiding further public scrutiny.

 The Government Accountability Board, which has never handled such a high-profile case since its inception in 2017, has not publicly said what action it has taken.
 It has deliberated over the complaints for nearly a year in a series of closed-door meetings, navigating untested laws.